antimyichael/Wavetrack/README.md

 # WaveTrack Plugin
+### Open-source project for the AsianF4rmer Network and DataThorn Technologies family.

 A Spigot/Bukkit plugin for Minecraft 1.8 that allows developers to play preconfigured sound tracks to players using a single command instead of multiple `/playsound` commands.